alexander-hanel/cryptopals-mirror/set-1/challenges/challenge-8.md

 # Detect AES in ECB mode

-In this file (challenge-8-file.txt) are a bunch of hex-encoded ciphertexts.
+In [this file](challenge-8-file.txt) are a bunch of hex-encoded ciphertexts.

 One of them has been encrypted with ECB.